porsche-design-system/porsche-design-system/packages/components/src/components/popover/popover.usage.md

   available space automatically.
 - Use it consistently throughout your site.

-### Don’t:
+### Don't:

-- Don’t use for content that can be displayed directly.
+- Don't use for content that can be displayed directly.

 ---